tbeck/sandbox/src/_events/summer-cocktails-creme-de-flora.md

 price: $25
 description: >-
   Flowers aren't just for looking at, they've played an essential role in some of our favorite bitters, liqueurs and cocktails!
-Heirloom is proud to contribute to that history with our Creme de Flora Liqueur crafted with a bouquet of vibrant flowers native to five continents including marigold and chamomile.
+Heirloom Liqueurs is proud to contribute to that history with our Creme de Flora, crafted with a bouquet of vibrant flowers native to five continents including marigold and chamomile.

-  Learn how to use Creme de Flora in classics like the Margarita and Vesper as well as how to unlock it's floral magic to create exciting, new cocktails.
+  Learn how to use Creme de Flora in summer time classics like the Margarita and Vesper as well as how to unlock it's floral magic to create exciting, new cocktails that are dripping with patio vibes and perfect to bring to a picnic.
+  We'll also include a cheese and meat board from Village Cheese Shop for you to nibble on during the class!

   Class includes 3 cocktails plus a Creme de Flora tasting along with a recipe card to make the drinks at home.
-We'll also have a cheese and meat board from Village Cheese Shop for you to snack on during the class.

   All participants will receive a 10% discount on all Heirloom Liqueurs